-Personally, I hardly ever use the appearance panel.
+Personally, I hardly ever use the appearance panel, certainly not for creating shapes.
 There are a lot of easier ways to change an object’s stroke or fill in the toolbar than to click into the appearance panel.
 Especially now with the Creative Cloud update that allows you to click an object and view appearance directly in the properties panel.
 Outside of adding and editing effects (which is not something I typically have to do as a graphic designer) you may wonder, as did I, the importance of the appearance panel.
 It wasn’t until I attended Adobe Max 2017 that I was able to answer exactly that question.

 The real power of the appearance panel lies in the fact that you are able to take a simple form, such as a circle, and add multiple fills and effects to transform it into something completely different, like a button.
 This becomes valuable when you design and prototype mobile layouts in illustrator.
 Instead of having a button comprised of multiple shapes each with their own effects, you have one shape with multiple non-destructive effects.
 This in turn has the benefit of decreasing the complexity of your object and increasing your efficiency in mobile and website design.

-Here is a simple tutorial on how to create a button:
+Here is a simple tutorial for creating shapes and transforming them into a button:

 - Use the ellipse tool to draw a circle